-“It’s about to get extremely loud in here, guys,” says the Lotus spokesman.
+“It’s about to get extremely loud in here, guys,” Tom tells us.
 “Really loud.”

-It’s too late, though.
-Before the end of the sentence, the noise arrives.
-A shrieking, piercing buzz that reverberates through me as I press my thumbs harder and harder against my ears, thoughts driven from my mind, inhaling the sound.
-I’m in the Lotus Formula One team garage – and with ninety minutes to go before the big race, I’m coming face to eardrum with two key components of the Grand Prix: noise and speed.
+It’s too late.
+The noise arrives before the end of the sentence, a shrieking, piercing whine that buzzes through my bones, driving thoughts from my mind, inhaling the sound.
+I’m in a Formula One garage – and I’m coming face to eardrum with two key components of the Grand Prix: noise and speed.

 Today is the 500th race for Lotus, a team that returned after a prolonged absence only this year.
 Mechanics in crisp shirts and racing green shorts measure and check, carry clipboards and chat, interconnected through earpieces and microphones.
-Our presence here is as natural as Bob the Builder turning up in the White House and I almost choke with surprise when we’re left alone for five minutes while everyone else gets on with work.
+Our presence here is as natural as Bob the Builder crashing into the White House and it’s mesmerising to watch people so obviously hard at work.

-Back in the Lotus garage, the atmosphere is focused.
+Back in the garage, the atmosphere is focused.
 Formula One rules forbid teams from inspecting the cars overnight, imposing a curfew between the qualifying rounds and the main race.
-The clock is ticking and the deadline only minutes away.
+The clock is ticking; the deadline only minutes away.

 In fact, that’s been one of the biggest surprises of this visit.
 The legend of Formula One focuses on the drivers, but the reality focuses on the car.
 It’s a team endeavour, with staff working from 6am until 10 at night, measuring, recording, adapting, planning.